kaatinga/settings/README.md

 # env_loader

-The package looks up necessary environment variables and use them to set settings for application.
+The package looks up necessary environment variables and use them to specify settings for your application.
+In addition, the package validates the final struct using standard `validate` tags.

-The settings must be formed as struct with byte and string fields.

 ## Contents